catlikeflyer/2023-projects2learn/README.md

-# 2023 Tech Roadmap/Learning Tree.
+# 2023 Tech Projects to learn.
 Learning roadmap for different tech stacks and IT areas for 2023.
 Boost your skills using public and open-source resources.
 Learn everything with 1 hour/day in around 10 weeks.

 ## Suggested resources/courses before starting